-- (a) Operational Services
+(a) Operational Services

-- (b) Practitioner & Patient Services

-- (c) Document Management

-- (d) Document Operations

-- (e) Employee Training & Development
+- (b) Employee Training & Development

-- (f) Service BC
+- (c) Service BC

-- (g) Service BC (Health)
+- (d) Service BC (Health)

-- (h) Service BC (Health Language Queue's)
+- (e) Service BC (Health Language Queue's)

 Seniority Units - Auxiliary Layoff and Recall

 - (a) Should it become necessary to amend Seniority Units as a result of operational or organizational changes, the matter shall be referred to the Joint Union/Management Committee for consideration and recommendation to the bargaining Principals. - (b) Prior to such matters being referred to the Joint Committee, written notification shall be provided to the bargaining Principals.